If you’re in search of a new cell phone plan, you may have come across Google Fi and its affordable pricing.

 However, Google Fi provides faster download speeds than AT&T, which may make it a great choice for crowded cities or other environments with a lot of people.

-Google Fi’s coverage is a little bit worse than Verizon’s coverage.
+Google Fi’s coverage is worse than Verizon’s coverage.

-Verizon covers a whopping 55% of the area in the US, compared to 34% covered by Google Fi.
+Verizon covers a whopping 71.5% of the area in the US, compared to only 59.5% covered by Google Fi:

 Outside of cities, Verizon’s greater overall coverage area may come in handy.